ShahFaisalIslam/gsi-q3-p5-personal-library-manager/README.md

 Prompt the user to enter a book's title to remove the book from the library.

-### Search for a Book (In Progress)
+### Search for a Book

 Allow the user to search for a book by its title or its author.
-Display all matching books.
+Display all exactly matching books (i.e. title or author is an exact match).

 ### Display all Books